 Equity in Education

-Working Together for Equity, Inclusivity and Excellence in the Kyrene School District
+Working Together for Access, Inclusivity and Excellence in the Kyrene School District

 One of the five goals of Kyrene's Strategic Plan 2022 is to promote an inclusive culture of respect, high expectations, collaboration and shared accountability for student success.
 Through this goal, Kyrene seeks to foster a culture of trust and high expectations by engaging parents, students, staff and community members to ensure transparency and strengthen relationships that support a shared responsibility for student success.
 Specifically, this work includes the creation and implementation of short- and long-term training and development focused on leveraging diversity and building the capacity of cultural competency, equity and inclusion for all stakeholder groups.